• Skip to primary navigation

 cremas with the cinnamon stick

 Just when you thought I was done posting an amass of Caribbean festival beverage and now we have cremas.
-Yes my friends, this drink is pretty much straight forward but don't be fooled by it's simplicity, it's very tasty.

 cremas in white snow

 Just like other parts of the world that are getting ready to celebrate Christmas, the Caribbean is no different.
-Even if you're an islander living in the diaspora, you will never let go of your cultural ties.

 There's nothing like a Caribbean Christmas, although most island celebrations have their similarities.

-For example most islands will make a fruit cake which is popularly known as Black Cake and we love to drink Chocolate Tea which is like a rich chocolate made from the coco balls/sticks.
+For example most islands will make a fruit cake which is popularly known as Black Cake and we love to drink Chocolate Tea which is like a rich chocolate made from raw coco balls/sticks.

-In terms of drinks, well that varies which brings me to the recipe in hand Haitian Cremas (aka kremas).
+In terms of drinks, well that varies which brings me to the recipe in hand, Haitian Cremas (aka kremas).

 A drink that is super sweet from the use of condensed milk, with a balance of coconut from the cream of coconut/coconut milk, evaporated milk, spices (star anise, cinnamon and nutmeg) and alcohol (Barbancourt rhum is what makes the drink truly Haitian).